slancheros/frubana/README.md

 3. The method calculate_median in median.py is the core method.
 Other functions and methods have been created for support and to keep code as clean as possible: short methods and code readable.

-4. Some input validation is provided.
+4. Some input validation is provided, and prompts for input  have been added.
+The output is as specified on the requirement.

-#
+5. It took approx. 2 hours and a half to complete in effective time.